wyhaines/opentelemetry-api.cr/README.md

 # OpenTelemetry-API

 This is an implementation of the OpenTelemetry API.
 The API layer provides a set of interface definitions, and NO-OP implementations of those interfaces.
-It is not useful on its own to instrument your code with OpenTelemetry, but rather is intended to be used by the [SDK](/wyhaines/opentelemetry-sdk.cr/), which provides the functionality behind the API interfaces defined in this repo.
+It is not useful on its own to instrument your code with OpenTelemetry, but rather is intended to be used by the [SDK], which provides the functionality behind the API interfaces defined in this repo.

 ## Full Generated Documentation